Windows (film): Legacy

-Gordon Willis admitted the film had been a mistake, and later said of directing that he didn't really like it.
+Gordon Willis admitted the film had been a mistake, and later said of directing that he did not like it.
 "I've had a good relationship with actors," he reflected, "but I can do what I do and back off.
 I don't want that much romancing.
 I don't want them to call me up at two in the morning saying 'I don't know who I am'".